Georgia Sales Tax Audit Protest Process

-The grueling process of a Georgia sales tax audit is over and the process to start an audit appeal or defense begins.
-The Georgia sales tax auditor has issued their findings and supporting schedule and your Georgia sales tax lawyer or professional has given it one honest shot to try and resolve it with the auditor to no avail.
-For Georgia sales tax audits that we have handled or have gotten the call when the assessment has been issued, the fun has just begun.
+Once the grueling process of a Georgia sales tax audit is over, the audit appeal or defense process begins.
+The Georgia sales tax auditor has issued their findings and supporting schedule and your state sales tax lawyer or professional has given it an honest shot to resolve it with the auditor to no avail.
+For the Georgia sales tax audits that we have handled or we stepped in after the assessment has been issued, the fun has just begun.

 Challenging the Assessment

-Should you hire a Georgia sales tax lawyer or sales tax pro?
+Should you hire a state sales tax lawyer or sales tax pro?
 There are some situations where you can try to take this on yourself.
 If you think the assessment is mostly accurate and you just want to fight the penalties, you probably can do it alone.
-If, however, you are unsure if it is correct, or you know it needs to be challenged you should get a Georgia sales tax professional on your team.
-As the Georgia power of attorney allows, you do not need a Georgia licensed attorney to challenge the Georgia sales tax assessment.
-Instead, you should be looking for someone, like our team, at Sales Tax Helper to help you fight your assessment.
-At a minimum, call us for a free consultation and we can discuss your Georgia sales tax assessment with you for free!
+If, however, you are unsure if it is correct, or you know it needs to be challenged you should get a state sales tax professional on your team.
+As the state power of attorney allows, you do not need a state-licensed attorney to challenge the state sales tax assessment.
+Instead, you should be looking for someone, like our team at Sales Tax Helper, to help you fight your assessment.
+At a minimum, call us for a free consultation and we can discuss your state sales tax assessment with you for free!

 In many states, when the final assessment is issued, it is often off the auditor’s desk at that point.
 While the preliminary work papers present an opportunity to work out issues with the auditor, the final assessment is a completely different ball game.
 Unlike the audit work papers, the assessment should be challenged with the appeals office, not the local service center or sales tax auditor.
-So many times, the business, its accountant or CPA, or its tax attorney, who is not accustomed to sales tax issues incorrectly responds to the auditor.
+Many times, the business accountant, CPA, or its tax attorney, who is not accustomed to sales tax issues incorrectly responds to the auditor.

-Aside from sending the sales tax protest or appeal to the wrong place, the most crippling mistake we see on a daily basis is not responding with the allotted deadline.
-In most states, it is 30 to 60 days.
-Georgia sales tax audit assessments tell you where and when to send your protest if you want to fight your Georgia sales tax assessment.
-You do not need a Georgia tax lawyer for $500+ an hour to make sure you file your challenge on time.
+Aside from sending the sales tax protest or appeal to the wrong place, the most crippling mistake we see on a daily basis is not responding within the allotted deadline.
+In most states, the response window is 30 to 60 days.
+The state sales tax audit assessments tell you where and when to send your protest if you want to fight your state sales tax assessment.
+You do not need a state tax lawyer for $500+ an hour to make sure you file your challenge on time.
 Failure to protest your sales tax assessment in a timely fashion can seriously limit if not extinguish your right to fight it.
 Check your sales tax protest deadline, check it again, and do not miss your deadline.

-NOTE: Many businesses do not receive the Georgia sales tax assessment.
-The business first gets wind of the problem when their bank account is frozen or the Georgia sales tax department has commenced collection activity.
-If your business does not get notice of the Georgia sales tax assessment and Georgia begins collection activity you have may have an opportunity to fight the assessment.
+NOTE: Many businesses do not receive the state sales tax assessment.
+The business first gets wind of the problem when their bank account is frozen, or the state sales tax department has commenced collection activity.
+If your business does not get notice of the state sales tax assessment and the state begins collection activity you have may have an opportunity to fight the assessment.
 However, it often takes a creative and well-versed sales tax professional or lawyer to get the case back open.
 We have experience at Sales Tax Helper getting closed audits reopened for lack of notice.

 Review the Sales Tax Audit’s Factual Issues

-After you or your Georgia sales tax pro determines where and when to send the sales tax protest or appeal, it’s time to evaluate the substance of your appeal.
-Georgia sales tax auditors are humans (although it may not seem like it sometimes) and they make mistakes.
+After you or your state sales tax pro determines where and when to send the sales tax protest or appeal, it’s time to evaluate the substance of your appeal.
+The state sales tax auditors are humans (although it may not seem like it sometimes) and they make mistakes.
 If the numbers are wrong, a sample is faulty, or there is just a plain error, this is your chance to point it out.
-More commonly this is a chance to prove that you can reconcile your federal return to your Georgia sales tax return, you have proper exempt sales documentation, and you paid Georgia sales tax on your online purchases and fixed assets.
-Simply developing and submitting an organized package will resolve most factual issues on protest that you were unable to resolve directly with the Georgia sales tax auditor.
+More commonly this is a chance to prove that you can reconcile your federal return to your state sales tax return, you have proper exempt sales documentation, and you paid the state sales tax on your online purchases and fixed assets.
+Simply developing and submitting an organized package will resolve most factual issues on a protest that you were unable to resolve directly with the state sales tax auditor.

-NOTE: Many Georgia auditors stubbornly refuse to compromise on penalties during the Georgia sales tax audit.
-If you cannot resolve the penalties with the Georgia sales tax auditor it is likely worth protesting the penalty on appeal.
+Many state auditors stubbornly refuse to compromise on penalties during the sales tax audit.
+If you cannot resolve the penalties with the state sales tax auditor it is likely worth protesting the penalty on appeal.

-Develop A Strategy to Appeal the Law of Your Georgia Sales Tax Audit
+Develop A Strategy to Appeal the Law of Your Sales Tax Audit

-Many businesses that have a disagreement with the Georgia sales tax auditor’s interpretation of the law assume they need a Georgia sales tax attorney.
+Many businesses that have a disagreement with the sales tax auditor’s interpretation of the law assume they need a state sales tax attorney.
 In most cases, that simply is not the case.
-Most businesses do not need an expensive Georgia tax lawyer and most Georgia tax lawyers are not proficient in Georgia sales tax anyway.
-Our team strives to match your needs with the right professional, so you get the top level of service equipped with decades of Georgia sales tax experience at a reasonable price.
+Most businesses do not need an expensive state tax lawyer and most state tax lawyers are not proficient in sales tax anyway.
+Our team strives to match your needs with the right professional, so you get the top level of service equipped with decades of sales tax experience at a reasonable price.

-Georgia sales tax has infinite grey issues as to whether a particular transaction is subject to Georgia sales tax.
-Coupled with the premise that a Georgia sales tax auditor is trained to assess an item if its grey, it should come as no surprise that man many Georgia sales tax audits have grey issues of law at issue.
-In order to combat those grey legal areas of Georgia sales tax, you or your Georgia sales tax pro should start by reviewing the applicable statute, which despite what Georgia tells you is the law.
-Interpreting the law, the Georgia revenue agency adopts rules or regulations as to how the broad law applies to several situations that commonly arise.
-While Georgia’s interpretation is respected, it isn’t gospel.
-From there, there are Georgia cases, agency interpretations, and other materials that you or your sales tax pro can look to as to how the agency views a certain transaction.
+Sales tax has infinite grey issues as to whether a particular transaction is subject to sales tax.
+Coupled with the premise that a sales tax auditor is trained to assess an item if its grey, it should come as no surprise that many sales tax audits have grey issues of law at issue.
+In order to combat those grey legal areas of sales tax, you or your sales tax pro should start by reviewing the applicable statute, which despite what the state tells you is the law.
+Interpreting the law, the state revenue agency adopts rules or regulations as to how the broad law applies to several situations that commonly arise.
+While the state’s interpretation is respected, it isn’t gospel.
+From there, there are state cases, agency interpretations, and other materials that you or your sales tax pro can look to as to how the agency views a certain transaction.

-To Pay or Not to Pay While Challenging Your Georgia Sales Tax Assessment
+To Pay or Not to Pay While Challenging Your Sales Tax Assessment

-Once the Georgia sales tax audit issues their findings, there may be certain amounts that you know are due.
-If you chose to fight your Georgia sales tax assessment, interest will continue to accrue during the protest.
+Once the sales tax audit issues their findings, there may be certain amounts that you know are due.
+If you chose to fight your state sales tax assessment, interest will continue to accrue during the protest.
 You have the option to pay those amounts at any point.
-The pro to paying the Georgia sales tax that you know is ultimately due is that it stops interest from running.
-For that reason, many Georgia sales tax lawyers and professionals advise paying the amounts you know to be due.
+The pro to paying the state sales tax that you know is ultimately due is that it stops interest from running.
+For that reason, many state sales tax lawyers and professionals advise paying the amounts you know to be due.
 However, paying those amounts can hurt your settlement leverage and should not be paid in certain circumstances.
-Like virtually every other area of a Georgia sales tax audit, it’s worth exploring with your sales tax pro how it should be handled but having a one size fits all approach is usually not the best fit.
+Like virtually every other area of a state sales tax audit, it’s worth exploring with your sales tax pro how it should be handled but having a one size fits all approach is usually not the best fit.

-Hire Georgia Sales Tax Helper to get the edge you need
+Hire Sales Tax Helper to Get the Expertise You Need

-If you need assistance or representation challenging your Georgia sales tax assessment, please contact us for a free consultation.
-Do you need a $500+ an hour Georgia tax lawyer on retainer?
-You generally do NOT need a sales tax lawyer to solve your Georgia administrative sales tax problems.
+If you need assistance or representation challenging your state sales tax assessment, please contact us for a free consultation.
+Do you need a $500+ an hour state tax lawyer on retainer?
+You generally do NOT need a sales tax lawyer to solve your state administrative sales tax problems.

-For starters, most states, including Georgia, do not require a Georgia licensed tax attorney to represent a business before the agency.
-Having a power of attorney with a qualified representative is often adequate to represent your business with a sales tax issue in Georgia.
-More important than the letters after their name is whether your sales tax professional is well versed and has extensive experience with Georgia sales tax issues, is what really matters.
-While our team is not licensed attorneys in Georgia, our team has former auditors, accountants, CPA’s and experienced sales tax attorneys that have decades of experience fighting state sales tax issues.
+For starters, most states, including state, do not require a state-licensed tax attorney to represent a business before the agency.
+Having a power of attorney with a qualified representative is often adequate to represent your business with a sales tax issue in the state.
+More important than the letters after their name is whether your sales tax professional is well versed and has extensive experience with state sales tax issues, is what really matters.
+While our team is not licensed attorneys in the state, our team has former auditors, accountants, CPA’s and experienced sales tax attorneys that have decades of experience fighting state sales tax issues.